-Music Theory II
+MUSI 1312 Music Theory II

-Theoretical analysis and writing of tonal melody using diatonic harmony.
+Theoretical analysis and writing of tonal melody using diatonic harmoney.
 Introduction to secondary dominant chords and modulation to closely related keys.
 Analysis and writing of small composition forms.
 Open to all students with consent of instructor.
 Tutorial lab required.
+(Offered SPRING semester Only).